Instructions for events on Stage

 Send presentation material and the program timetable two days before the event!

-- What to wear at a streamed event: clothes with stripes or figures or a completely white outfit might cause disturbance in the picture, therefore one color clothing works better in streamed events.
-We also recommend clothing in which it is possible to attach a microphone (for example a belt).
+• What to wear at a streamed event: clothes with small stripes or figures might cause disturbance in the picture, therefore one color clothing works better in streamed events.
+However, a completely white shirt or dress can be over exposed on camera.
+We also recommend clothing in which it is possible to attach a microphone (for example a belt or pockets).